MIGG-NTU/academic/content/authors/chaozhang/_index.md

 ---
 # Display name
-title: Dongdong Wang
+title: Chao Zhang

 # Username (this should match the folder name)
 authors:
-- dongdongwang
+- chaozhang

 # Is this the primary user of the site?
 superuser: false